julien-vv/medialytics/README.md

-This is my final master project, a political debate analysis pipeline using AI.
+This is my end-of-studies master project, a political debate analysis pipeline using AI.

 The pipeline takes a .wav audio file of a political debate between various speakers and processes it.